cedeo/wimtvpro-joomla/readme.txt

 -----------
 1) Compress the folder 'component' in .zip file
 2) Compress the folder 'plugin' in .zip file
+3) Compress the folder 'plugin_shortcode' in .zip file

 Installation:
 ------------
 From the Joomla! backend go to "Exetension manager" --> "modules"
 1) Upload and install 'component.zip'
 2) Upload and install 'plugin.zip'
-3) activate the plugin
+3) Upload and install 'plugin_shortcode.zip'
+4) activate both plugins 2) and 3)

 Overview:
 --------